blisster138/JMP/docs/notes.md

 Calls don't have agenda or goals
 Calls aren't timeboxed

-## Goals
-- Automated drumbeat with weekly update of what progress we've made
-- Open sourced tool
-- Commit code to Github

 # HOW TO RUN
 Add items to notes when creating new actions, techniques, whatever